Notice: Undefined index: petition_fade in /home/steveschlicht/santamierda.com/wp-content/plugins/speakout/includes/emailpetition.php on line 139

 SEP Application Opposition PetitionRead or edit the petition

 By signing this online petition, your “signature” will send an email to the people that matter, the people making the final decisions on this matter.
 You may also customize and edit the wording in the petition to best fit your feelings on the matter.

 Signing this petition sends emails to the California Department of Public Health and the County Board of Supervisors urging them to oppose and reject the application for the syringe program.
-Do this as soon as possible but no later than May 24th, 2019, and request that they oppose the application to distribute additional syringes in the City of Santa Cruz, by the “Harm Reduction Coalition of Santa Cruz County, Harm Reduction Road Show.”
+Do this as soon as possible and request that they oppose the application to distribute additional syringes in the City of Santa Cruz, by the “Harm Reduction Coalition of Santa Cruz County, Harm Reduction Road Show.”

 If you’d prefer to just send your own email instead of signing the petition, here is an email suggestion you can copy and paste into the body of an email.

 Subject: Oppose Syringe Distributions in City of Santa Cruz

 I oppose the proposed application of the Harm Reduction Coalition of Santa Cruz County, Harm Reduction Road Show for an expanded Syringe Service Program in the City of Santa Cruz.
 Our City is already overflowing with discarded syringes in parks, on the streets, and in our neighborhoods.

 The Santa Cruz County Health Services Agency currently operates its own SSP that is subject to substantial community oversight.
 This proposed application by the unsupervised volunteer group would create a program with little oversight, control and accountability for the delivery of Health and Safety Programs within our community.
 Santa Cruz County officials have expressed a commitment to increase SSP program transparency and to increase drug and alcohol treatment programs.
 This request for State SSP Certification by an all-volunteer organization would directly impact the County’s ability to professionally manage and serve those in need.
 I urge you to oppose this request.